Rømer's determination of the speed of light: Did Rømer measure the speed of light?

 Several discussions have suggested that Rømer should not be credited with the measurement of the speed of light, as he never gave a value in Earth-based units.
 These authors credit Huygens with the first calculation of the speed of light.

 Huygens's estimate was a value of 110,000,000 toises per second: as the toise was later determined to be just under two metres, this gives the value in SI units.

 However, Huygens's estimate was not a precise calculation but rather an illustration at an order of magnitude level.
-The relevant passage from Treatise sur la lumière reads:
+The relevant passage from Traité de la lumière reads:

 If one considers the vast size of the diameter KL, which according to me is some 24 thousand diameters of the Earth, one will acknowledge the extreme velocity of Light.
 For, supposing that KL is no more than 22 thousand of these diameters, it appears that being traversed in 22 minutes this makes the speed a thousand diameters in one minute, that is 16-2/3 diameters in one second or in one beat of the pulse, which makes more than 11 hundred times a hundred thousand toises;

 Huygens was obviously not concerned about the 9% difference between his preferred value for the distance from the Sun to Earth and the one he uses in his calculation.
 Nor was there any doubt in Huygens's mind as to Rømer's achievement, as he wrote to Colbert (emphasis added):

 I have seen recently, with much pleasure, the beautiful discovery of Mr. Romer, to demonstrate that light takes time in propagating, and even to measure this time;

 Neither Newton nor Bradley bothered to calculate the speed of light in Earth-based units.
 The next recorded calculation was probably made by Fontenelle: claiming to work from Rømer's results, the historical account of Rømer's work written some time after 1707 gives a value of 48203 leagues per second.
 This is 16.826 Earth-diameters (214,636 km) per second.